spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/50-image-swap.md

 # Overview

 Palette supports swapping out images and registries at the Kubernetes layer.
 Palette uses the *ImageSwap* webhook that is exposed by the [ImageSwap Mutating Admission Controller for Kubernetes](https://github.com/phenixblue/imageswap-webhook/blob/master/README.md).
 You can use this feature to override a specific number of container image registries or particular images.
-The following are a few common use cases the image swamp feature is a good fit: <br /> <br />
+The following are a few common use cases the image swap feature is a good fit: <br /> <br />

 - Avoid rate limit issues encountered with public images by pointing to an alternate image registry that caches public images.
 This is more common in an Enterprise setting.